neurosnap/starfx/README.md

 that we need to piece together in our heads to understand what is being updated when an action is dispatched.

-Therefore, reducers are not great containers for business logic.
-They are rigid and require the end-developer to piece them together in their head to fully understand the ramifications of dispatching an action.

 With all of this in mind, `starfx/store` takes all the good parts of `redux` and removes the need for reducers entirely.
-We still have a single state object that contains everything from data fetched from an API, UX, and a way to create memoized functions (e.g. selectors).
+We still have a single state object that contains everything from API data, UX, and a way to create memoized functions (e.g. selectors).
 We maintain immutability (using `immer`) and also have a middleware system to extend it.

 Finally, we bring the utility of creating a schema (like `zod` or a traditional database) to make it plainly obvious what the state shape looks like as well as reusable utilities to make it easy to update and query state.

+This gets us closer to treating our store like a traditional database while still being flexible for our needs on the FE.

 ```ts
 import { configureStore, createSchema, select, slice } from "starfx/store";